We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 The roads where we live have become much quieter over the past few months and we are using our bikes to get around much more.
 Is it a similar situation in Orkney?

-I don’t think I’m ready to visit just yet, should I wait until later in the year?
+I don’t think I’m ready to visit just yet, should I wait?